 Each poster is done after the previous one and we do try to keep their compositions similar to each other for a couple reasons.
 First, since the three films belong in a trilogy, we would like the three posters to compliment each other visually as a set as well.

-Second, all three movies are very humanistic with a central female character driving the plots, even in the case of ‘Blanc’ when the story was told from Karol’s perspective and Dominique only appears in the beginning and the end of the film, her presence was felt all along through the proxy of the bust, therefore it seems fitting to have a big central female figures in all of them.
+Second, all three movies are very humanistic with a central female character driving the plots, even in the case of ‘Blanc’ when the story was told from Karol’s perspective and Dominique only appears in the beginning and the end of the film, her presence was felt all along through the proxy of the bust, therefore it seems fitting to have a big central female figure in all of them.

 Is a consistent look between the trio of posters important?
 This question is in line with a question one could ask of Kieslowski himself — if they were three separate films not intended to comment on each other, would they still have worked on their own?